-- 1. A minimum cumulative undergraduate grade-point average of 2.75 (on a 4.0 point scale). - A minimum grade-point average of 3.0 in the last sixty semester hours of undergraduate work (both undergraduate and graduate hours may be used in calculating the GPA to meet admission standards; however, any graduate hours used for admission purposes cannot be counted toward a master's degree). - A score that places the individual at the 25th percentile on two of the three areas (verbal, quantitative, and analytical writing) of the GRE or at the 25th percentile on the MAT. - 4.
+- 1. A minimum cumulative undergraduate grade-point average of 2.75 (on a 4.0 point scale). - A minimum grade-point average of 3.0 in the last sixty semester hours of undergraduate work (both undergraduate and graduate hours may be used in calculating the GPA to meet admission standards; however, any graduate hours used for admission purposes cannot be counted toward a master's degree). - 3.
+A score that places the individual at the 25th percentile on two of the three areas (verbal, quantitative, and analytical writing) of the GRE or at the 25th percentile on the MAT.
+GRE or MAT scores used to meet admission criteria are valid only if the test was taken within five years of the date of application. - 4.
 If a student has already completed a master's degree from another accredited institution, the student may be unconditionally admitted to the program at Northwestern upon providing an official copy of a transcript stating the degree.